 2) Home sleep tests.
 In some cases, patients are provided with a test to be used at home to diagnose their sleep apnea.
 These home tests measure your heart rate, blood oxygen levels, airflow, and breathing patterns.
 Portable monitoring devices don’t detect all cases of sleep apnea, so your doctor may still recommend polysomnography even if your initial results appear to be normal.

 If you are diagnosed with certain types of sleep apnea, you may be referred to an ear, nose and throat doctor.
 This will allow your doctor to rule out a possible blockage in your nose or throat.
-An additional evaluation by a heart doctor ora nervous system specialist may be necessary to look for additional causes behind your sleep apnea.
+An additional evaluation by a heart doctor or a nervous system specialist may be necessary to examine additional factors that could be contributing to your sleep apnea.

 450 W Market St